How Do Document Parsers Break? Auditing Structural Vulnerability in Document Intelligence

 Key Points

-- Shifts focus from stress testing to vulnerability auditing.
+- Shifts evaluation focus from footprint-based stress testing to structure-aware auditing.

 📖 Reader Mode